-There are three reasons why you should know your camera basics inside out:
+There are three reasons why you should know your camera basics inside out for great photos:

 - To get the shot quickly when things are changing fast (kids or pets running around, clouds scudding across the sky and changing the light constantly)

 - So that you can think about the creativity of the shot, instead of just snapping a photo

 - To be certain that you’ll get the shot, even in challenging situations